 Unpack the Seafile archive to the document root directory on your server:

-After the installation finishes, run the following commands to start Seafile server and setup an admin user account:
+After the installation finishes, run the following commands to start the Seafile server and set up an admin user account:

 Step 5.
 Configure firewall rules for Seafile.